This photo by Ron Tagliapietra clearly shows how

 Photos: SPAN, August 1994, page 9; different photo below

 The roads here can be confusing.
 I recommend going south from the Cumberland Parkway (Exits 49 or 62) to the junction of highways 55 and 379.
-From here follow TN 379 south for 9.5 miles to an unsigned gravel road on the left.
+From here follow KY 379 south for 9.5 miles to an unsigned gravel road on the left.
 (If you reach the sign announcing "end of state maintenance" you went too far.
 Also, 379 makes a sharp left in the small town of Creelsboro at mile 7.1.
-This is the last junction with TN 1078 and from here on you are on a road with no outlet.)
+This is the last junction with KY 1078 and from here on you are on a road with no outlet.)
 Turn left on the gravel road and drive a tenth of a mile to a parking area by a monument to those who lobbied for preservation of the bridge.
 The bridge is left of the monument and down a stream gully.
 My rough measurement of 106 feet provides an upper bound and helps validate the Wilbur figure.

 Creelsboro Natural Bridge, Kentucky.
 Photo by Jay Wilbur.